 Which CO2 utilization technologies bring the most environmental and economic benefits?
 How can two technologies be compared to each other in a consistent manner?
-It is vital to thoroughly quantify and assess while still in laboratories—such that the transition to mass production is as green as possible.
+It is vital to thoroughly quantify and assess technologies while still in laboratories—to guide research and investment decisions and to avoid costly mistakes for the environment and investments.

 Those using this information to make decisions on technology development, deployment, investments, and policies have articulated strongly that harmonized guidance is needed to allow transparent and comparable information for objective decision making.

-The Global CO2 Initiative took on that challenge and developed Techno-Economic Assessment & Life Cycle Assessment Guidelines for CO2 Utilization in collaboration with EIT Climate-KIC partnered with a team of researchers at University of Sheffield, the Institute for Advanced Sustainability Studies Potsdam, TU Berlin, and RWTH Aachen.
+The Global CO2 Initiative began this project in 2017 when we helped develop the initial version of Techno-Economic Assessment & Life Cycle Assessment Guidelines for CO2 Utilization in collaboration with a team of European researchers at the

 - A Guide to Goal Setting in TEA: A Worked Example Considering CO2 Use in the Domestic Heating Sector (DOI 10.3998/2027.42/154988)